 The garden is beautiful, I loved the sitting area and I have to say it is my favourite part of the whole room.
 Overlooking the pool, we could also see the sea and it was very relaxing.

 One thing I wasn’t keen on at Sani Dunes is the close proximity of all the rooms.
-The way the resort is built is to maximise the space and add as many rooms as possible and also have a big pool.
+The way the resort is built is to maximize the space and add as many rooms as possible and also have a big pool.
 For me, this slightly decreased my excitement as I could see people walking past all the time.
 As someone who wears hijab, this can be tiresome.
 If you want privacy there are rooms overlooking the sea and are on the top floor, so this way you can enjoy the sun without anyone trying to look into your room.

 The breakfast is always good and the new Dunes restaurant is more of a fine dining experience.
 The breakfast is comprehensive and lovely and the waffles are to die for!
 Definitely, try them.